 Stuart Holden, M.D. has served as our director since December 2015.
 Dr. Holden has been the Chairman of ProQuest Investments' Scientific Advisory Board since it was founded in 1998.
 Since May 2014, Dr. Holden has served as a member of the UCLA faculty as a Health Sciences Clinical Professor of Urology, Spielberg Family Chair in Urologic Oncology, in the Department of Urology at the UCLA David Geffen School of Medicine and Associate Director of the UCLA Institute of Urologic Oncology.
 Dr. Holden has worked in the field of prostate cancer for more than 36 years.
 Dr. Holden also serves as Medical Director of the Prostate Cancer Foundation since the foundation's inception in 1993.
 Dr. Holden was the director of the Louis Warschaw Prostate Cancer Center at Cedars-Sinai Medical Center and the first holder of the Warschaw, Robertson, Law Families Chair in Prostate Cancer.
-Dr. Holden has served as a member of the board of directors of Acurian, Inc. from 1999 through 2014.
+Dr. Holden has served as a member of the board of directors of Telormedix SA from 2008 to 2017, and served as a member of the board of directors of Acurian, Inc. from 1999 through 2014.
 In addition, he was a founding partner at Tower Urology in Los Angeles.
 Dr. Holden received a B.A. degree from the University of Wisconsin-Madison and completed his medical degree and received his surgical training at Weill Cornell Medical College and the New York Hospital-Cornell University Medical College.
 He completed his urology residency at Emory University School of Medicine and fellowships in urology and developmental genetics at Memorial Sloan-Kettering Cancer Center.
 He also was awarded a clinical fellowship from the American Cancer Society.
-Dr. Holden was appointed to serve on our board by ProQuest Investments IV, L.P., one of our shareholders, pursuant to rights granted to such shareholder under our articles of association as in effect prior to this offering.
+Dr. Holden was appointed to serve on our board by ProQuest Investments IV, L.P., one of our shareholders, pursuant to rights granted to such shareholder under our articles of association as in effect prior to our initial public offering.

 Ran Nussbaum has served as our director since May 2013.
 Mr. Nussbaum is a managing partner and the co-founder of The Pontifax Group, a group of Israeli-based life sciences venture funds focusing on investments in development stage bio-pharmaceutical and med-tech technologies and a shareholder of our company.
-He also serves as a board member on many of Pontifax's portfolio companies, including Kite Pharma, Inc., BioBlast Pharma Ltd., Eloxx Pharmaceuticals Ltd., Nutrina Ltd., OCON Medical Ltd and Quiet Therapeutics Ltd. Mr. Nussbaum was appointed to serve on our board by Pontifax (Israel) III Limited Partnership and Pontifax Cayman III Limited, two of our shareholders, pursuant to rights granted to such shareholders under our articles of association as in effect prior to this offering.
+He also serves as a board member on many of Pontifax's portfolio companies, including BioBlast Pharma Ltd., Eloxx Pharmaceuticals Ltd., and Quiet Therapeutics Ltd. Mr. Nussbaum was appointed to serve on our board by Pontifax (Israel) III Limited Partnership and Pontifax Cayman III Limited, two of our shareholders, pursuant to rights granted to such shareholders under our articles of association as in effect prior to our initial public offering.